mdebony/acceptance_modelisation/README.md

 ```

 > [!WARNING]
-> Due to some change in gammapy 1.3, it's strongly suggested to use only use model that have been created with the same version of gammapy used
+> Due to some change in gammapy 1.3, it's strongly suggested to use only use models that have been created with the same version of gammapy used

 ## Telescope position